Summer 2021 in Oxford

 About the course

-The course includes whole-group singing, musical games and exercises to improve sight reading and small group vocal coaching with a singing coach.
-Every care will be taken to provide age and experience-appropriate tuition.
+The course includes whole-group singing, musical games and exercises to improve sight reading and vocal technique, music theory, history and appreciation.

 A typical day will consist of a morning warm-up session followed by full choir practice; a mid-morning break (fruit juice and biscuits provided) and smaller group sessions.
-After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice, another short break (with fruit juice and biscuits provided) and a final sing-through before the concert.
+After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice and sing-through.

 About the venue

 St Barnabas Church, Oxford was opened for worship on 19 October 1869.
 The land for St Barnabas was given by George Ward who was an Oxford ironmonger, and the benefactor for the Church building was the generous Thomas Combe, Printer to the University, along with his wife, Martha.
 The Church was essentially built to serve the spiritual needs of the workforce of the nearby Clarendon Press (subsequently the Oxford University Press) on Great Clarendon Street, as well as the residents of the growing west Oxford suburb of Jericho.

 As one enters St Barnabas Church, one is struck at the breadth, and height of the interior space, with its majestic mosaic of Christ the King resting above a dramatic gilded canopy or baldacchino over the High Altar and the great openwork iron cross suspended above the nave (based on Fr Montague Noel’s SSC cross and memorably borrowed by Thomas Hardy in Jude the Obscure).

 In 2019/2020 the Church and Parish is celebrating its 150th anniversary with a series of celebratory events, services and concerts.

 |St Barnabas Church, St Barnabas Street, Oxford, OX2 6BG|